-The capital structure of a firm refers to the relative proportions of debt and equity that together finance the firm's activities.55 Gearing refers to the proportion of debt comprising the total value of the firm's assets (that is, debt and equity).
+The capital structure of a firm refers to the relative proportions of debt and equity that together finance the firm's activities.42 Gearing refers to the proportion of debt comprising the total value of the firm's assets (i.e. debt and equity).

-- A firm's decision about gearing is influenced by the after-tax costs of various funding sources (typically debt and equity of different forms) and by the preparedness of funding providers to provide funding, depending on the financing and operating risks of the firm.
-A firm also considers the impact of gearing on its financial flexibility.56 Gearing will vary across industries, depending on the volatility of the industry's cash flows.
-In general, industries with more stable cash flows can sustain a higher proportion of debt. - Our views on matters related to gearing are: - Gearing for a regulated entity is likely to be relatively stable over time regulated entities tend to have stable cash flows, because of factors such as features of the regulatory framework (for example, revenue caps) and low demand elasticity57 for the essential services provided by some firms.
+- A firm's decision about gearing will be determined by the after-tax costs of various funding sources (typically debt and equity of different forms) and by the preparedness of funding providers to provide funding, depending on the financing and operating risks of the firm.
+Firm also considers the impact of gearing on their financial flexibility.43 Gearing will vary across industries, depending on the volatility of the industry's cash flows.
+In general, industries with more stable cash flows can sustain a higher proportion of debt. - Our preliminary views on matters related to gearing are: - Gearing for a regulated entity is likely to be relatively stable over time-regulated entities tend to have stable cash flows, because of factors such as features of the regulatory framework (for example, revenue caps) and low demand elasticity44 for the essential services provided by some firms.
 However, the efficient level of gearing targeted by a firm may change over time (for example, if there are material changes to the tax regime or the firm embarks on a substantial capital expansion). - When we assess gearing for a regulated entity, we consider what the gearing might look like for an efficient benchmark entity, rather than adopt the regulated entity's actual gearing.
-An efficient benchmark provides the firm with an incentive to make efficient financing decisions and protects consumers/users from imprudent decisions. - We will use the current regulatory gearing as a starting point.
+An efficient benchmark provides the firm with an incentive to make efficient financing decisions and protects consumers/users from imprudent decisions. - We propose to use the current regulatory gearing as a starting point.
 If there is persuasive evidence that the current benchmark no longer represents efficient gearing, we will determine a new benchmark, having regard to factors such as Australian regulatory precedent, the firm's current risk profile and the gearing of comparator firms.
-Other
+Other Australian regulators consider similar factors in determining regulatory gearing and have generally set regulatory gearing in the range of 50 to 60 per cent. - Key matters identified during our review are: - assessing regulatory gearing for a firm (section 4.2) - regulatory precedent (section 4.3)

-55 A firm's capital funds a range of business activities, including operations, maintenance and capacity expansion, as well as working capital.
+42 A firm's capital funds a range of business activities, including operations, maintenance and capacity expansion, as well as working capital.

-56 Other factors that might also influence the choice of debt level include asymmetric information and agency costs.
-For example, the firm's choice of capital structure can be used to convey managers' private information about the firm's expected returns and investment opportunities to investors (see SA Ross, 'The determination of financial structure: the incentive signalling approach', Bell Journal of Economics, vol. 8, no. 1, 1977, pp. 23-40).
-Also, capital structure can be used as a mechanism to address agency problems, such as resolving conflicts between equity holders and debt holders (see M Jensen and W Meckling, 'Theory of the firm: managerial behavior, agency costs, and capital structure', Journal of Financial Economics vol. 3, no. 4, 1976, pp. 305-360).
+43 Other factors that might also influence the choice of debt level include asymmetric information and agency costs.
+For example, the firm's choice of capital structure can be used to convey managers' private information about the firm's expected returns and investment opportunities to investors (see S Ross, 'The determination of financial structure: the incentive signalling approach', Bell Journal of Economics, vol. 8, 1977, pp. 23-40).
+Also, capital structure can be used as a mechanism to address agency problems, such as resolving conflicts between equity holders and debt holders (see M Jensen, and W Meckling, 'Theory of the firm: managerial behavior, agency costs, and capital structure', Journal of Financial Economics vol. 3, 1976, pp. 305-360).

-57 In other words, the quantity of the services demanded is not highly sensitive to the price.
+$^{^{44}}$ In other words, the quantity of the services demanded is not highly sensitive to the price.